The Myths, Mistakes and Misconceptions My Mother Made About Cats

 Not long after mom told me she was pregnant, she announced to me that I would need to clean the litter box from now on, citing some disease that could affect the embryo.
 I recall something to the effect of, "There is a disease that pregnant women can get from cat poop, and the disease can be transferred to the unborn baby."

 It's not that I disbelieved her germ theory.
-I was nine and I has read about Louis Pasteur, and I knew that she was sharing potentially sound science.
+I was nine or ten and I has read about Louis Pasteur, and I knew that she was sharing potentially sound science.
 No, I simply suspected her intentions.
-I was quite certain that she concocted a ruse, a clever way to delegate the poop-collecting job to me, a capable enough 10 year old who just had important kid stuff to do.
+I was quite certain that she concocted a ruse, a clever way to delegate the poop-collecting job to me, a capable enough pre-teen who just had important kid stuff to do.
 I felt so certain of this that I accused her of making it up, "You're just telling this to me so that you don't have to do it any more."

 There were some things mom did right!